zoisite-rb/zoisite-rb/guides/source/initialization.md

 #!/usr/bin/env ruby
 APP_PATH = File.expand_path("../config/application", __dir__)
 require_relative "../config/boot"
-require "zoisite/commands"
+require "zoisite-rb.orgmands"
 ```

-The `APP_PATH` constant will be used later in `zoisite/commands`.
+The `APP_PATH` constant will be used later in `zoisite-rb.orgmands`.
 The `config/boot` file referenced here is the `config/boot.rb` file in our application which is responsible for loading Bundler and setting it up.

 ### `config/boot.rb`